fredrikekre/Runic.jl/README.md

        -d, --diff
            Print the diff between the input and formatted output to stderr.
-           Requires `git` or `diff` to be installed.
+           Requires `git` to be installed.

-       --fail-fast
-           Exit immediately after the first error.
-Only applicable when formatting multiple files in the same invocation.

        --help
            Print this message.

        -i, --inplace
-           Edit files in place.
-This option is required when passing multiple input paths.
+           Format files in place.

-       -o, --output <file>
+       -o <file>, --output=<file>
-           Output file to write formatted code to.
-If the specified file is `-` output is written to stdout.
-This option can not be used together with multiple input paths.
+           File to write formatted output to.
+If no output is given, or if the file is `-`, output is written to stdout.
 ```

 In addition to the CLI there is also the two function `Runic.format_file` and